What You Need to Know About Medical Malpractice in Illinois

 One of our practice areas here at Costa Ivone, LLC, is medical malpractice claims.
 Medical malpractice occurs when a patient is injured because a doctor, hospital, or other healthcare provider failed to abide by the standard of care that applies in their field of medicine.
 Medical malpractice claims are among the most complicated personal injury claims in Illinois, so here is what you need to know about medical malpractice in Illinois.

-As we discussed in our April post about statutes of limitations in Illinois personal injury lawsuits, the statute of limitations for medical malpractice claims in Illinois is two years.
+As we discussed in our April post about the statutes of limitations in Illinois for personal injury lawsuits, the statute of limitations for medical malpractice claims in Illinois is two years.
 This two-year time limit starts to run when a person (1) knows or (2) should have known, through the use of reasonable diligence, that he or she is injured, or when he or she (3) received written notice of the injury.

 Illinois has another time limit for medical malpractice claims.
 Imagine that you discover you have been injured by medical malpractice three years after the malpractice occurs, and you couldn’t have possibly discovered it sooner.
 Do you still have two years to file a lawsuit?